rescued-animals-platform/adoption-service/README.md

 - Login to docker with your credentials.
 If you don't have an account, create one in the [Docker Hub site](https://hub.docker.com/)

         docker login

-- Build docker-compose (for integration testing):

-        make build-compose

 - Run: `make all-test` to run all tests and verify everything works as expected.

-- **Note: If you want to run integration tests from the IDE you need to configure the following first:**

-    1) Verify that the container adoption_service_postgres is running.
-If it's not then run:

-            make deploy-compose

-    2) Run:

-            sudo sh -c "echo '127.0.0.1      adoption_service_postgres' >> /etc/hosts"

-       **Now you're ready to run your integration tests from your IDE!**

 ## Useful commands